 - New filters were added to the App connectors page that provide you with simpler filtering and additional insight.

-- Cloud discovery on log files that contain only destination IP information was improved.
+- Cloud discovery on log files that have only destination IP information was improved.

 Cloud App Security release 104

 - You can now add IP ranges in bulk by creating a script using the IP address ranges API.
 The API can be found from the Cloud App Security portal menu bar by clicking the question mark and then API documentation.

 - Cloud Discovery now provides better visibility for blocked transactions, by presenting both the total transactions as well as the blocked transactions.